melohub-xbit/LangStar/README.md

-# Dialecto
+# LangStar

 > A pixel art themed language learning app with engaging interactive features, built with React, Tailwind CSS, and Sarvam API for text-to-speech translation.

 ## About the Project
-**Dialecto** is a language learning platform designed with a pixel art aesthetic, aimed at making language acquisition fun and interactive.
+**LangStar** is a language learning platform designed with a pixel art aesthetic, aimed at making language acquisition fun and interactive.
 This project was developed using **React** and **Tailwind CSS**, leveraging **Sarvam API** for text-to-speech translation, and **Framer Motion** for smooth animations.
-Dialecto provides a variety of features, including story mode exercises, pronunciation checks, a memory game, and progress tracking, all while adapting to the user's chosen language.
+LangStar provides a variety of features, including story mode exercises, pronunciation checks, a memory game, and progress tracking, all while adapting to the user's chosen language.

 ## Badges